HumphreyLu6/CMPUT-412-C3/README.md

-﻿# CMPUT412 FALL 2019 - competition three report
+# CMPUT412 FALL 2019 - competition 3 report

-## _**Purpose**_
+## ***Purpose***

 Using a Turtlebot to do multiple tasks consists of following track, detecting contours and docking with GMapping, AMCL.

 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/1.jpg" width="40%" height="40%">

-2. Parking at the right shape that has been identified.
+## ***Tasks***

+In general, the robot needs to follow a track and do different specific taks at various locations.
+The track is white lines on the ground, full read lines and half red lines indicates the robot needs to stop, and half red lines also indicate the robot has specific tasks in the locations.
+Tasks for each location are detailed as following:

 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/6.jpg" width="40%" height="40%">

-3. Parking at the specific square as asked.
+- ***location 1*** is the first location maked by a short red line.
+Certain number (1~3) of objects are placed 90 degrees counterclockwise from the line.
+The robot needs to count the number of objects without leaving the track.

+- ***location 2*** is the second location, which located in the end of an additional track which branched off at a short red line.
+A white board with certain number(1~3) of shapes is placed at location 2, one of the shape is in green and others are in red.
+The robot needs to count the number of shapes and detect what shape the the green shape is.

+- ***location 4*** is the third location led by a off ramp track.
+8 parking spots are located on the floor which are represented by red squares.
+The robot needs to dock at three specific spots.
+One spot has a AR tag places in the front, one spot has a red shape in the front, the shape is same as the green shape at location 2, the thrid spot is specified at the beginning of the competition.
+The robot need to park inside of the red square to get the full mark.
+After finishing parking at three spots, the robot needs to find the on ramp location and keep following the track.

+- ***location 3*** is the last location which is marked by three hald red lines, each red line indicated there is a shape located counterclockwise from the track, the robot needs to find the one with same shape as the green shape at location 2.

 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/2.jpg" width="40%" height="40%">

-The additional task is held between original task two and task three where there is an off-ramp point, there will be no more white line on the ground.
-The robot will be navigating by itself without following the line.
-There are red squares outlined as parking spots for the robots.
-Each square is marked with an AR tag or a shape or just unmarked.
-When the robot encounters a square with AR-tag it will turn green led light.
-If the robot encounters a square with the right shape which has been identified in location 2, it will turn orange light.
-Otherwise, if the square is unmarked it will turn the red light.
-At the beginning of each run, the TA will ask the team member to park at one specific location which should be sent to the robot by joy controller.
-There are eight parking spots in total.
-Boxes are placed to separate the new task with competition2.
-After the robot finishing the searching mission, a new point called ‘on-ramp’ will determine where the robot should exit the new task.
-The moment the robot hits the ‘on-ramp’ point, it will find the following white line in competition 2 and continue to the same last task as Competiotion2.

 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/4.jpg" width="40%" height="40%">